How to Apply for Alberta PNP: Application Process and Document Checklist

 - Letters must be on company letterhead, signed by a supervisor or HR representative

-- Must specify: job title, NOC code, start and end dates, hours per week, hourly wage, and detailed description of duties matching the NOC code's main duties
+- Must specify: your legal name, job title, exact start and end dates, hours per week, salary or hourly wage, and 5-8 employer-worded duties that correspond to the claimed NOC; do not copy NOC descriptions verbatim

 - Pay stubs or bank statements showing wages received (supporting evidence for the reference letters)